 Public tour schedule

-The lighthouse is open for guided tours on Tuesdays and Thursdays (and occasional Saturdays) from 11:30 a.m. to 1:30 p.m. starting May 27th for the 2023 season.
+For the 2025 season, the lighthouse is open for guided tours on Tuesdays and Thursdays and every other Saturday from 11:00 a.m. to 2:00 p.m. starting on Tuesday, July 1st.
+We’ll be open on Saturday, July 5th.
 We may cancel public tours due to poor weather or if we do not have enough docents to adequately and safely staff the lighthouse.
 Please follow us on Facebook and Instagram for up-to-date schedule announcements posted in the stories feature.

 gift shop